 Tower Bridge is an instantly recognisable symbol of London, a world famous example of Victorian engineering skill.
 It’s a major tourist attraction but it’s also a busy working bridge, crossed by 40,000 people (vehicles, pedestrians and cyclists), and opened for river traffic at least a couple of times every day.
 So closing this iconic bridge in September 2016 for three months, to allow contractors to replace decking and resurface walkways, made for a very high-profile project.
-Bam Nuttall, the main contractor working for The City of London, employed O’Rourke Contracting plc to reconstruct the carriageway and walkways.
-O’Rourke sub-contracted the mastic asphalt work to Infallible Systems working with IKO PLC.
+Bam Nuttall, the main contractor working for The City of London, employed O’Rourke Contracting Plc to reconstruct the carriageway and walkways.
+O’Rourke sub-contracted the mastic asphalt installation work to Infallible Systems working with the material manufacturer IKO PLC.

-The challenge for Infallible was to strip back the existing mastic asphalt and replace it on the pedestrian areas around the base of the bridge’s main towers and walkways, while at the same time minimising disruption to the daily pedestrian and river traffic.
+The challenge for Infallible Systems was to strip back the existing mastic asphalt and replace it on the pedestrian areas around the base of the bridge’s main towers and walkways, while at the same time minimising the disruption to the daily pedestrian and river traffic.
 Weight restrictions prevented the contractor from using heavy lorries or machinery on the bridge, so the material could not be delivered directly to where it was used.
 It was also necessary to complete the project as quickly as possible to reopen the road to vehicles.

 The old mastic asphalt had performed well so it was decided to use a similar material for the refurbishment.
 Mastic asphalt provides a hard, durable and long-lasting material, and with no joints or trip hazards, it was ideal for a pedestrian walkway in such a busy location.
-Infallible proposed a polymer-modified mastic asphalt which is used extensively as the surface course for expansion joints on both raised structures and a wide variety of bridge decks.
+Infallible Systems proposed a polymer-modified mastic asphalt which is used extensively as the surface course for expansion joints on both raised structures and a wide variety of bridge decks.
 No compaction was required, saving time and resource.

 Mastic asphalt also offers high stability and no impact sensitivity, accommodating structural movements without fracturing or cracking.
 A surfacing system was used for the pedestrian areas around the base of the main towers, as waterproofing was necessary to protect the bridge operating machinery which is situated below the walkway.